 3. Who are the designated Signing Officers?

-A signing officer or delegate is a person to whom authority to approve and sign a contract, on behalf of the University, has been assigned in accordance with this Policy.
+A signing officer is a person to whom authority to approve and sign a contract, on behalf of the University, has been assigned in accordance with this Policy.
 They are: the Principal and Vice-Chancellor (“Principal”), the Provost and Vice-Principal (Academic), the Vice-Principals, the Deputy Provost, the Secretary-General, the General Counsel, Associate and Assistant Vice-Principals, Associate Provosts, the Chief Information Officer, the Chief Investment Officer and Treasurer, Deans, and Executive Directors.

 |4.
 What is under the purview of each Signing Officer?||